Drexel University Guidebook for International Faculty: A Practical Guide to Working at Drexel and Living in Philadelphia

 There are several options for public transportation in Philadelphia and the surrounding areas.
 The name of the public transportation system in Philadelphia is the Southeastern Pennsylvania Transportation Authority or SEPTA.
 They operate local buses, subway trains, trolleys, elevated train lines and regional rail transit.

-Schedules and maps are available online.
+Schedules, maps, and trip planning tools are available online.

 Other regional public transportation includes: